Brave as astronauts

 We believe that whereas creativity without competence is just plain stupid, competence without creativity is sterile.
 Analyze first, create later.
 That's what competent creativity is about.

 3. The astronaut's bravery

 We have big plans.
 We aim to expand the reach of voice technology on a global scale.

 We also love space (who would have thought it!).
 We must admit though: our job is cool, although not as cool as being an astronaut.
 Still, albeit in the comfort of our offices, the astronaut's courage is something we strive to embody.

 Astronauts are seriously fearless animals.
 They get into a rocket and travel pretty far away from their planet.
 That's some pure daring right there.
 They aren't reckless though.
 Astronauts train for years for that specific moment.
 They also have a crew back at Planet Earth that have evaluated any possible scenario and are ready to help in case something comes up.

-In our little voice-tech world, we act like those astronauts.
+In our little conversation-first world, we act like those astronauts.